 - There will be a basic food resupply at Pelion Hut at the halfway point

-- The approximate pack weight should be no more than 20kgs
+- The approximate pack weight should be no more than 18kgs

-- A two-person tent will need to be shared carried between two team members and provided by Peak Potential Adventures (a one-person tent will be supplied in some cases)
+- A two-person tent will be shared and carried between two team members and provided by Peak Potential Adventures (a one-person tent will be supplied in some cases)

 - Store electronics in sealed waterproof zip-locked bags